 Designed to acquaint the student with basic microeconomic concepts, theories and their applications.
 Topics include the theory of consumer demand, costs of production, theories of firm behavior in different market structures, resources allocation, income distribution and international trade.
 Every semester.
-Note: It is recommended that students have either completed MAT 098/100P or have achieved scores on the appropriate mathematics test equivalent to or higher than MAT 098/100P.
-General Education: Social Sciences.
+Prerequisite: MAT 118 or higher.
+Competency: Critical Thinking.

 ECO/SOC/ANT 234 Economic Anthropology 3 SH